cardano-foundation/CIPs/CIP-1694/README.md

 from the governance keys (5 out of 7 on the Cardano mainnet)[^1].
 Fields in the transaction body provide details of the proposed governance action: either i) protocol parameter changes; or ii) initiating funds transfers.
 Each transaction can trigger both kinds of governance actions, and a single action can have more than one effect (e.g. changing two or more protocol parameters).

 - Protocol parameter updates use [transaction field nº6](https://github.com/input-output-hk/cardano-ledger/blob/8884d921c8c3c6e216a659fca46caf729282058b/eras/babbage/test-suite/cddl-files/babbage.cddl#L56) of the transaction body.
 - Movements of the treasury and the reserves use [Move Instantaneous Rewards (abbrev.
 MIR) certificates](https://github.com/input-output-hk/cardano-ledger/blob/8884d921c8c3c6e216a659fca46caf729282058b/eras/babbage/test-suite/cddl-files/babbage.cddl#L180).

 Properly authorized governance actions are applied on an epoch boundary (they are **enacted**).

+PV it is unclear whether proposing a new action is the same thing as voting for an action that has not yet been propsed

 #### Hard Forks